headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-far.md

 ### Step 3: Launch the Feature Archive

-The most part was already done in the previous Howto.
+The most part was already done in the previous how-to.
 If you have not done that see below:

     $ cd <project root folder>
     $ cd sling-org-apache-sling-kickstart
     $ cp target/org.apache.sling.kickstart.conversion-0.0.4-sling12archive.far ../kickstart-run

-These are the actions to execute if the previous Howto (Create Sling Feature Model) was not done:
+These are the actions to execute if the previous how-to (Create Sling Feature Model) was not done:

     $ cd <project root folder>
     $ mkdir kickstart-run